Alexwestbrook/RA/rogue-adventure-wizard-guide.md

 **Random Skill** - You can try your luck here, but there are a lot of skills.
 Most of the time you will get something barely useful if not completely useless.
 Random Rare is more likely to give you a good result if you're struggling.
 The theoretical max inferno for wizard is I119 and you can only do it with *Dark Sigil*.
 But because you are very unlikely to get it and you will probably die before you find some healing, you should do this only past I61 when it's your only chance of survival.

 If you are interested in theoretical limits and records, you can check https://docs.google.com/spreadsheets/d/18iEOCVwMW5eJfRHM1KzpZFG6p_egl5-_/edit?rtpof=true.
-Just say ask the @Gerr for access.
+Just say ask @Gerr for access.
 You can contact him on discord.

 ## Picking your path